|

 of Italy Tours) or Casalmaggiore and

-catch the parade of cars as they pass through the city streets.
-(See
+catch the parade of cars as they pass through the city streets (see

-Also Mille
+also Mille

 Miglia Museum).

-Milan by motorway or about a half hour by train from Verona.
-Montichiari
+about an hour from Milan by motorway or about a half hour by train

-Gabriele D’Annunzio Airport is served by RyanAir (See Discount
+Airport is served by RyanAir (see Discount

 Airlines).
 To stay in Brescia, it is a good